Last revised: May 9, 2023

 along the Potomac River.

-This new route, also known as the "Highline," greatly improved the railroad's main line through the region when it was constructed in the early 20th century.
+This new route, also known as the "Highline," greatly improved the railroad's main line through the region when constructed between 1913-1914.
 The B&O was always strapped for cash, particularly during the 20th century, but did its best to improve infrastructure when, and wherever possible.

 Many of these, like Magnolia, were carried out under the railroad's most influential leader, Daniel Willard.
-He had an incredibly long tenure (1910-1941), during which time he tried very hard to make the B&O a major competitor to rivals Pennsylvania and New York Central.
+He had an incredibly long tenure at the company (1910-1941), during which time he tried very hard to transform the B&O into a major competitor of the Pennsylvania and New York Central.

-Willard even tried to piece together a direct route to New York City via Pennsylvania but was ultimately unsuccessful.
+Willard even attemped to piece together a direct route to New York City via Pennsylvania during the 1930s but economic conditions of that time precluded his efforts.

-The B&O began the Magnolia project in 1910 officially starting at the main line near Orleans Cross Roads, West Virginia along milepost 233.3, where the railroad would construct the Orleans Road Tower protecting the "Highline" and original "Lowline".
+The B&O began the Magnolia project along the main line near Orleans Cross Roads, West Virginia at milepost 233.3, where the railroad would construct the Orleans Road Tower protecting the "Highline" and original "Lowline".

-Intended to shave off mileage and grades the project used tunnels and bridges to increase efficiency by no longer following the winding Potomac River.
-The project also called for a double-tracked main line, which is still in place today under CSX ownership.
+Intended to shave mileage and grades from the original route the project used tunnels and bridges to increase efficiency and bypass its original route the followed the winding Potomac River.
+The project also called for a double-tracked main line, which is still in place today.

 Randolph Tunnel: Constructed in 1914 it is located 2.8 miles west of Orleans Road and carries 4 degrees of curve throughout its length.
 It is a total of 1,014.9-feet long, 24' 6" wide, and 31' high.